What we can learn from Love Island

 The following are all suggestions, taken from the book, for ways you could help your child or teen to build that godly core of confidence they need in order to counter the messages of our celebrity obsessed culture:

-• Consider how you describe other people.
+- Consider how you describe other people.
 We often unwittingly reinforce the world’s lie that outward appearance is important.
 How do you talk about other people – do you comment on their appearance or their character?
 When you greet children outside your family, think about how you engage them – ‘My, what a lovely pair of shoes!’; ‘I love your haircut’; ‘What a beautiful baby’.
 Explore alone, or with your children, how else you might describe or greet people.
-You can get some ideas to start you off from these suggestions from parents.

 You might also be interested in: